tesar-tech/BlazorStaticMinimalBlog/Content/Blog/first-post.md

       gitHubUserName: "korolanna"
 ---

-# Creating with Heart: A Introduction to Ethical Design 💖
+# Creating with Heart: An Introduction to Ethical Design 💖

 ## Introduction